-As mentioned above, Cumulocity does not require any device that might expose ports or services on the Internet.
-This is an important feature: it not only simplifies the connection of devices to Cumulocity, but also simplifies the safety backup of these devices drastically.
-When deploying an IoT solution, check other services that might make a device available on the Internet or expose it, such as Web-based device managers or SMS-based configuration options.
+As mentioned above, Cumulocity IoT does not require any device that might expose ports or services on the internet.
+This is an important feature: it not only simplifies the connection of devices to Cumulocity IoT, but also simplifies the safety backup of these devices drastically.
+When deploying an IoT solution, check other services that might make a device available on the internet or expose it, such as web-based device managers or SMS-based configuration options.

 Application security addresses security at the software level.

-- All functionality of Cumulocity is coherently implemented with the same set of publicly documented, sessionless REST APIs.
-This means that none of the popular “session stealing” techniques will work with Cumulocity.
+- All functionality of Cumulocity IoT is coherently implemented with the same set of publicly documented, sessionless REST APIs.
+This means that none of the popular “session stealing” techniques will work with Cumulocity IoT.

-- Cumulocity does not use a SQL database for IoT data storage and is itself not based on a scripting language.
-This means that so-called “injection attacks” will not work with Cumulocity.
+- Cumulocity IoT does not use a SQL database for IoT data storage and is itself not based on a scripting language.
+This means that so-called “injection attacks” will not work with Cumulocity IoT.

-- Devices are individually connected with Cumulocity's device registration feature.
-This means that if a device is stolen or tampered with, it can be individually disconnected from Cumulocity.
+- Devices are individually connected with Cumulocity IoT’s device registration feature.
+This means that if a device is stolen or tampered with, it can be individually disconnected from Cumulocity IoT.

-Cumulocity uses a standard authentication and authorization process based on realms, users, user groups, and authorities.
+Cumulocity IoT uses a standard authentication and authorization process based on realms, users, user groups, and authorities.
 A realm is a database of users and user groups, who follow the same authentication and authorization policy.
-A user is a person or an external system entitled to access protected resources inside Cumulocity.
-Access is controlled through permissions.
-For simplifying administration, users can be grouped into user groups sharing similar permissions.
-A user can be a member of several user groups so that the user has the combined permissions of the groups.
+A user is a person or an external system entitled to access protected resources inside Cumulocity IoT.

-Cumulocity creates a new realm for each tenant to store the users of that tenant.
+Cumulocity IoT creates a new realm for each tenant to store the users of that tenant.
 Realms provide an own namespace for usernames, allowing users to keep the names that they are familiar with from their own enterprise IT or other IT systems.
-There is no conflict between user names: A user “smith” of one particular tenant is different from a user “smith” of another tenant.
-This username is valid for all Cumulocity applications that a tenant subscribes to.
+There is no conflict between usernames: A user “smith” of one particular tenant is different from a user “smith” of another tenant.
+This username is valid for all Cumulocity IoT applications that a tenant subscribes to.

-Each new realm is automatically populated with an initial administrator user who can create further users and user groups, and who can assign permissions to these users and user groups.
-This enables an enterprise to manage users and their permissions on their own using the administration application.
+Each new realm is automatically populated with an initial administrator user who can create further users and user groups (that is, global roles), and who can assign permissions to them.
+This enables an enterprise to manage users and their permissions on their own using the Administration application.

 Objects in the inventory also have an owner associated with them.
+If you have created an object, you are the owner of it and can manage it without requiring any further permissions.
 Owners can always, regardless of their other permissions,

 - Create, read, update and delete data associated with the objects they own.